bfigge1/website-1/content/authors/admin/_index.md

 ---
 <br>

 I'm a recent PhD graduate from Georgia State University.
-I'm on the job market.

 As an applied microeconomist, my interests span health, environmental, and education economics.